 And of course, don’t shy away from telling what you could improve from the experience.
 Let your clients know you are aware of your shortcomings but you learn from them and get better.

-And that’s how you make solid web design case studies.
+As web designer in Kuwait, I understand making solid web design case studies can be time-consuming and challenging.
+But it is worth it.
 Do keep in mind that this is the standard way of presenting your case studies.
 You can change the order of elements based on your design.
 Nothing is made on stone